memospot/memospot.github.io/Writerside/topics/Troubleshooting.md

 ## Post-updates

-If you see an error while Memos' interface is loading, press F5 or right-click the window and click reload.
+If you see an error while Memos' interface is loading, or it stays white/gray, press F5 or right-click the window and click reload.

 This is caused by a stale WebView cache and also affects Memos' Docker instances.
 It should happen only once right after the update.